empow/logstash-parsers/README.md

 The plugins are based on a typical ELK setup (if you don’t output to Elasticsearch you’ll need only Logstash).
 The only requirement is that the Logstash supports multiple pipelines feature (Logstash/ELK version 6.3 and above).
 For downloading and installing Logstash please refer to [Logstash installation guide](https://www.elastic.co/downloads/logstash)

-For downloading and installing ELK stask please refer to [ELK installation guide](https://www.elastic.co/downloads/)
+For downloading and installing ELK stack please refer to [ELK installation guide](https://www.elastic.co/downloads/).

-**<u>Recommended</u>** : If you’d like to take advantage of the intent classification enrichment, powered by empow, you’ll need to install [empow’s threat classification plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-threats_classifier.html) and register to [empow's threat classification center](https://empow.co/opensource/) (**both are for free!**) as described further on in this section.
+**Recommended** : If you’d like to take advantage of the intent classification enrichment, powered by empow, you’ll need to install [empow’s threat classification plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-threats_classifier.html) and register to [empow's threat classification center](https://empow.co/opensource/) (**both are for free!**) as described further on in this section.

 ## Installation guide
 #### What you will need?